vvuk/gecko-dev/gfx/doc/Silk.md

 Thus the overall flow during normal execution is:

-1. [parent] VsyncDisplay receives a hardware vsync notification from the underlying OS.
+1. [parent] VsyncSource receives a hardware vsync notification from the underlying OS.
-2. [parent] VsyncDisplay notifies its observers: Widgets and VsyncParents
+2. [parent] VsyncSource notifies its observers: Widgets and VsyncParents
 3. [parent] VsyncParent psots a task to the PBackground thread to send a vsync IPC message to its VsyncChild
 4. [child] VsyncChild receives a notification that vsync has occurred (on the main thread)
 5. [child] VsyncChild notifies all of its observers (in this case, generally exclusively Widgets)